-Remember that exercise and spending time outdoors is important.
-Even going for a short walk each day or simply sitting in the park can bring benefits: fresh air, a sense of achievement and a break from usual routines which may be aggravating the depression.
+Exercise can be very beneficial.
+Exercise releases endorphins in your body which are known to improve your mood.
+Even going for a short walk each day or simply sitting in the park can bring benefits: fresh air, a sense of achievement and a break from usual routines which may be aggravating the depression or bipolar disorder.
 Engaging with nature can make a difference.

 Eat a balanced diet

 Try to eat a balanced and nutritious diet.
-Food does have an impact on mood.
+A healthy diet produces a healthy body and a healthy mind.
 Sugary foods lead to a sharp drop in blood sugars later on and this leads to energy and mood slumps.
 Caffeine also has a negative impact, causing increased heart rate and interfering with sleep.

-Alcohol is a depressant and can prove a potent trigger to low mood, especially in individuals prone to depression.
+Alcohol is a depressant and can prove a potent trigger to low mood, especially in individuals prone to depression or bipolar disorder.
 It can also interact dangerously with medication.

 Get enough rest

 Try to get adequate rest and sleep.
-Sleep problems can be a symptom of depression.
+Sleep problems can be a symptom of depression or bipolar disorder.
 If you are having difficulty with sleep, look at your diet (caffeine or rich foods late in the evening can prevent sleep) and also think about getting some light exercise and fresh air later in the day.

 Writing as therapy